zntznt/laserstorm-force-builder/README.md

 A single-page army-list builder for the tabletop wargame **LaserStorm (2nd Edition)**.
-Design your own units, assemble them into task forces and armies, and print game-ready reference sheets - all in one file, in your browser, online or off.
+Design your own units, assemble them into task forces and armies, and print game-ready reference sheets.
+It's all in one file, in your browser, online or off.

 ![A task force in the builder](docs/images/taskforce.png)